EJSAHN/Sorghum-grainmold-haplokmer-gwas/README.md

+# Sorghum-grainmold-haplokmer-gwas

+Reproducible analysis pipeline for SNP- and haplotype-window (“Haplo-kmer”) mixed-model GWAS, multi-trait hotspot mapping, and targeted Chr5 robustness analyses in the Sorghum Association Panel.

 ## Data Inputs (Not Included)

 This repository provides the full analysis code and workflow logic, but does **not** redistribute the underlying raw genotype and phenotype source files.
 This is intentional to (i) respect third-party redistribution policies, (ii) avoid propagating legacy copies of datasets with uncertain provenance, and (iii) keep the repository lightweight.
 Users must obtain the input data from the original sources (or equivalent authorized access) and place them locally before running the pipeline.

 ### 1) Genotypes (SAP GBS; HapMap)
-Genotypes were derived from the Sorghum Association Panel (SAP) GBS resource distributed in HapMap format (Morris et al., 2013; https://doi.org/10.1073/pnas.121598511).
+Genotypes were derived from the Sorghum Association Panel (SAP) GBS resource distributed in HapMap format (Morris et al., 2013).
 Because redistribution terms and hosting locations for legacy HapMap releases may vary over time, the repository does not include any HapMap files or derived genotype archives.
-Users should obtain the SAP HapMap genotype file from the original provider/hosted resource associated with Morris et al. (2013), or a formally equivalent public mirror where permitted (https://www.morrislab.org/data).
+Users should obtain the SAP HapMap genotype file from the original provider or hosted resource associated with Morris et al. (2013), or a formally equivalent public mirror where permitted.

 **Expected local placement (example):**
 - `data_raw/SAP_HapMap.txt` *(or an equivalent HapMap file path you specify when running scripts)*

-### 2) Grain mold phenotypes (SAP; Prom et al. 2020; https://doi.org/10.1007/s10658-020-02036-3; framework)
+### 2) Grain mold phenotypes (SAP; Prom et al. 2020 framework)
 Grain mold phenotypes were compiled as an **analysis-ready summary table (mean scores)** following the evaluation framework described by Prom et al. (2020).

 **Availability for reproducibility:**
-The exact analysis-ready phenotype table used in this study (including any cleaning for duplicated/misaligned rows) is provided with the manuscript as **Supplementary Data S1**.
+The exact analysis-ready phenotype table used in this study (including any cleaning for duplicated or misaligned rows) is provided with the manuscript as **Supplementary Data S1**.
 This repository therefore does not redistribute the grain mold phenotype spreadsheet on GitHub.

 **Expected local placement (if running the pipeline):**
 - `data_raw/Grain_mold_score.xlsx` *(obtained from Supplementary Data S1 or author-provided copy)*

-### 3) Anthracnose phenotypes (SAP; Prom et al. 2019; https://doi.org/10.1007/s00122-019-03285-5)
+### 3) Anthracnose phenotypes (SAP; Prom et al. 2019)
-Anthracnose phenotypes were obtained from the supplementary dataset of Prom et al. (2019, Theoretical and Applied Genetics).
+Anthracnose phenotypes were obtained from the supplementary dataset of Prom et al. (2019, *Theoretical and Applied Genetics*).
 Users should download the ESM spreadsheet from the publisher’s site and place it locally.

 **Expected local placement (example):**
 - `data_raw/122_2019_3285_MOESM1_ESM.xlsx`

 ### 4) Reference annotation (Sorghum bicolor v3.1.1)
 Gene model coordinates and functional deflines are used for nearest-gene mapping and table annotation.
 These files are not redistributed here.
-Users should obtain the Sorghum bicolor v3.1.1 GFF3 and associated annotation/defline files from the relevant public resource (e.g., Phytozome/JGI or an authorized distribution).
+Users should obtain the Sorghum bicolor v3.1.1 GFF3 and associated annotation/defline files from the relevant public resource (for example, Phytozome/JGI or an authorized distribution).

 **Expected local placement (example):**
 - `data_raw/Sbicolor_454_v3.1.1.gene.gff3.gz`